 During the college recruiting process, coaches are looking for students who are disciplined, dedicated, and committed to all aspects of being an elite athlete.
 They are obviously looking to offer athletic scholarships for those who are talented on the field, court, or in the pool.
 They also want athletes who are focused in their academics and behave away from the sports arena.
 It’s very important that they want to impact their community for the better.

-Having been a college coach for 14 years and interviewed 65 college coaches and athletic directors for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I believe the daily disciplines of student-athletes can often lead to that elusive ‘competitive edge’.
+Having been a college coach for 14 years and interviewed 65 college coaches and athletic directors for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+I believe the daily disciplines of student-athletes can often lead to that elusive ‘competitive edge’.
 Those daily disciplines often include amount of sleep, recovery practices such as ice baths and stretching, and food intake.

 This week, I have asked Sports Dietitian Jackie Slomin to offer some advice to help student-athletes make the best decisions for performing at their best in regards to fueling their bodies.